Functional prerequisites

 Adaptation – To survive, any society needs the basics of food and shelter.
 Having these gives any society control over its environment.
 A society needs a functioning economy to provide this.

-Goal attainment – all societies must provide collective goals of some sort for its members to aspire to.
+Goal attainment – all societies must provide collective goals of some sort for its members to aspire it.
 Governments set goals such as New Labour setting a target of 50% of school graduates to attend university.
 To facilitate meeting such goals, governments provide resources, laws, and other institutional mechanisms.

 Integration – all societies need a legal system that mediates conflict and protects the social system from breaking down.

 Pattern maintenance – Institutions like education and the family reaffirm the essential values needed for society to function.
 (For Parsons the key institution in passing on such basic values is religion.)